abhilash28abhi/spring-data-rest-app/README.md

 # spring-data-rest-app

 1. The JpaRepository->PageAndSortingRepository->CrudRepository
+3. The rest api json will have 3 parts: _links: which contains the hypermedia links which this resource knows about _embedded: contains a collection of data for that respository _page: encapsulates the paging information about the collection resource
 2. By default the Page element has a size of 20 elements
 3. We can pass a size parameter with a value for the number of elements we need like size=5 or 6 etc
 4. To sort the results pass a sort parameter with field and order of sort like : sort={field of entity to sort},asc/desc